WHO ARE WE?

 LEI believes every elephant that can live in the wild should live wild.
-It is their birthright and their fundamental nature.
-Our work on wild elephants, which, over the course of the next few years will unfold in stages, focuses on providing financial and staff support to an organization and their partners who are working actively in this area.
+It is their birthright and best suits their fundamental nature.
+Our work on wild elephants, which will, over the course of the next several years unfold in stages, will focus on providing financial and staff support to an organization and their partners who are working actively in this area.
 Specifically, our goals are to:

-Increase the population of wild elephants living in one or more of Lao’s 23 National Biodiversity Conservation Areas (NBCAs) and strengthen genetic diversity within herds
+Support population growth of wild elephants living in one or more of Lao’s 23 National Biodiversity Conservation Areas (NBCAs) and strengthen genetic diversity within herds

 Address the issue of human-elephant conflict by engaging communities bordering the NBCA/s, establishing park patrol teams, and beta testing new methods of mitigating contact between humans and wild elephants